Air marshal

-Air marshal (Air Mshl or AM) is an air-officer rank which originated within the Royal Air Force.
+Air marshal (Air Mshl or AM) is an air-officer rank used by some air forces, with origins from the Royal Air Force.
 The rank is used by the air forces of many countries which have historical British influence, including many Commonwealth nations.
 The rank is usually equivalent to a vice admiral or a lieutenant general.

 Air marshal is immediately senior to the rank of air vice-marshal and immediately subordinate to the rank of air chief marshal.
 Officers in the rank of air marshal typically hold very senior appointments such as commander-in-chief of an air force or a large air force formation.
 Officers in the ranks of air chief marshal and air vice-marshal are also referred to generically as air marshals.
 Occasionally, air force officers of marshal rank are considered to be air marshals.